Félix Carnero: Post-playing career

 Immediately after retiring Carnero joined Celta's backroom staff, becoming an assistant manager of Milorad Pavić in 1981.
 He started the 1983–84 campaign as a manager of Gran Peña FC (the farm team) in the fourth division before being appointed manager of the main squad in March 1984, in the place of sacked Carriega.

 Carnero led the Celestes back to the first division in the 1984–85, but was sacked on 26 November 1985 after a poor start of the campaign.
-He later worked as a manager for Arosa SC, where he was in charge of the club for the biggest amount of matches (155), and CD Lugo in Segunda División B.
+He later worked as a manager for Arosa SC, where he was in charge of the club for the largest number of matches (155), and CD Lugo in Segunda División B.

 After ending his managerial career, Carnero worked as a technical secretary at his main club Celta, being released from the club in 2007 after also working as a sporting director.
 He subsequently joined Cádiz CF, but left in October after the club was close to changing their board.